s-meenaghan7/s-meenaghan7/README.md

 -<img
     src="https://github.com/devicons/devicon/blob/master/icons/java/java-original.svg" alt="Java" height="20" width="20"
-  /> The language I've worked the most with is Java, and I am currently exploring the Spring framework.
+  /> The language I have worked the most with is Java, and I am currently exploring the Spring framework.

 -<img
-    src="https://github.com/devicons/devicon/blob/master/icons/spring/spring-original.svg" alt="Spring" height="20" width="20"
+    src="https://github.com/devicons/devicon/blob/master/icons/react/react-original.svg" alt="ReactJS" height="20" width="20"
-/> I am broadening my skillset by learning more about both frontend and backend development to increase the value I can bring to the team.
+/> I am currently working with ReactJS a lot, and having a ton of fun with it; broadening my skillset in the front-end and back-end to increase the value I bring to the team.

--⚡ I like to focus my attention on project-based learning, but I also enjoy solving problems on Codewars and Leetcode to level up my programming skills and prepare for interviews.
+-⚡ I like to focus my attention on project-based learning, but I also enjoy solving problems on Codewars and Leetcode to level up my programming skills and prepare for technical interviews.

 -📭 You can get in touch with me here: [![Linkedin Badge](https://img.shields.io/badge/-smeenaghan-blue?style=plastic&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/seanmeenaghan/) or, visit my website hosted on AWS <a href="https://www.seanmeenaghan.com/">here</a>!